Raazia-Babar/frontend-projects/README.md

 ## Description
 This is a responsive frontend project developed using HTML, CSS, and JavaScript.
-The goal of this project is to practice modern UI design and responsive layouts.
+This project is for Burewala Gymkhana Dashboard designed to examine all activities

 ## Technologies Used
 - HTML5
 - CSS3
 - JavaScript
-- Bootstrap
-- tailwind css

 ## Features
 - Responsive design
 - Clean UI layout